metomi/rose/sphinx/glossary.rst

       The location of the work directory can be accessed by a :term:`job` via the environment variable ``CYLC_TASK_WORK_DIR``.

-      Any files installed by :term:`rose apps <rose app>` will be placed within this directory.
+      Any files installed by :term:`Rose apps <Rose app>` will be placed within this directory.

       See also: